-Although this was not understood at the beginning due to foreseeable incompatibility and cultural differences, the Chinese opening to the West in the last few decades has posed the immediate need for a total opened minded attitude and for a not instantly understandable but indispensable assimilation.
+Although this was not understood at the beginning due to foreseeable incompatibility and cultural differences, the Chinese opening to the West in the last few decades has posed the immediate need for a totally opened minded attitude and for not instantly understandable but indispensable assimilation.

 So even Zhou Tiehai does not paint nor construct from the beginning any of his works but most of the time he gives the idea and his collaborators carry it out.